 Long distance travel with very young kids can be super boring and at times, downright challenging.
 There’s no doubt you need to be well prepared and DIY travel activity kits are the ultimate option for keeping the frustrating moments to a minimum while you travel.

 DIY travel activity kits are perfect for kids of all ages while travelling, and can be put together very inexpensively at home.
 No need to spend a fortune on new toys and activities for your next trip.
 It is often the simplest ideas that give the most entertainment & of course, it’s getting them off the electronics.
+You will be the most organised family travellers around with a DIY children’s travel activity pack on hand!

 To create your own DIY travel activity kit, start by finding a suitable bag or case for the activities you want to include.
 Be mindful that the type you choose is both age appropriate, and well suited to your type of trip & transport too.